-- 1) Includes beds for the general population as well as for persons who are detained with medical or mental health conditions (i.e., "therapeutic units"). - 2) Support services include public entrance and lobby, visitation space, space for quality educational programming and services for people in detention, health services and therapeutic unit support, and administrative space. - 3) At the Bronx Site, for analysis purposes, it is assumed that 13,000 gsf would be allocated for retail use and 27,000 gsf would be allocated for community facility use.
-In addition, it is assumed that 15,500 gsf would be allocated for retail use and 15,500 gsf would be allocated for community facility use in connection with the adjacent proposed mixed-use development. - As measured from ground-floor base plane.
+gsf = gross square feet Includes beds for the general population as well as for persons who are detained with medical or mental health conditions (i.e., "therapeutic units").
+Support services include public entrance and lobby, visitation space, space for quality educational programming and services for people in detention, health services and therapeutic unit support, and administrative space.
+3) At the Bronx Site, for analysis purposes, it is assumed that 13,000 gsf would be allocated for retail use and 27,000 gsf would be allocated for community facility use.
+In addition, it is assumed that 15,500 gsf would be allocated for retail use and 15,500 gsf would be allocated for community facility use in connection with the adjacent proposed mixed-use development.
+4) As measured from ground-floor project base level.
 Maximum height is based on conceptual designs for each facility and does not include possible rooftop mechanical penthouses.
-Actual building height above grade would include an additional 40 feet at each location for rooftop mechanical space. - 5) Centralized infirmary and maternity ward services for the entire borough-based jail system. - 6) The court facilities would be a parole court in the Bronx.
+Actual building height above grade would include an additional 40 feet at each location for rooftop mechanical space.
+5) The court facilities would be a parole court in the Bronx.
+If an alternate location is identified for parole hearings outside of a borough based facility, this court space would be removed from the project.
 Source: Perkins Eastman.